Power BI SSO to Snowflake¶

 For your Snowflake account, please verify the following before using the Power BI SSO feature:

-In Snowflake, if you’re using Network Policies, you should allow the Microsoft Azure IP range that includes the Azure region where your Snowflake account is hosted and any additional Azure regions as necessary.
+In Snowflake, if you’re using Controlling network traffic with network policies, you should allow the Microsoft Azure IP range that includes the Azure region where your Snowflake account is hosted and any additional Azure regions as necessary.

 To create a network policy that is specific to Power BI for the Azure region where your Snowflake on Azure account is located, search the JSON download from Microsoft for your region.